gr-yb/yugabyte-differential-backup/differential-backup.md

 ### Step 1.
 Retrieve the previous snapshot manifest
 * A manifest or dictionary of all the files from the previous backup is used to determine which files are already stored off-cluster.
-* For the first differential backup all files will be copied off-cluster along with the manifest.
+* For the first full differential backup all files will be copied off-cluster along with the manifest.

 ### Step 2.
 Create the current manifest
 * Create the manifest of all files in the snapshot.